Joera/lit-encryption-tests/README.md

 Hi, I have a strong suspicion that something goes awry when using decryptAndCombine multiple times in succession.

 Note how the titles array differs between response and logs.
-.. and how this happens ireegularly .. i.e. sometimes it can be correctly displayuing two items in both arrays, sometimes in succession. (i got fooled in some ocassions)
+.. and how this happens irregularly .. i.e. sometimes it can be correctly displaying both items twice, sometimes in succession. (i got fooled on some ocassions)

-result from lit action:
+example result from lit action:

 ```
 {